 Rob Reynolds writes about custom styles and skins for OBIEE 11g.

-In case you missed the first webcast in the series of SOA and BPM Customer insights by Bruce Tierney, it was excellent.
+In case you missed the first webcast in the series of SOA and BPM Customer, Bruce Tierney shares his insights.

 Do you wish you could proactively check your Purchasing data for known data integrity issues?

 Denny Cherry has a very insightful blog post about making technical writing easier.

 If you would like to view the working directory on the powershell command line, like the pwd in Linux, then read this blog post by Jack Vamvas.

 Chris Webb builds a simple BI solution in Excel 2013.